JoeBee/translate-to-english/README.md

 ## Setup

 ### Prerequisites

 - Node.js (v20+)
-- Firebase CLI installed
+- (Optional) Firebase CLI (`npm i -g firebase-tools`) if you want to use emulators or deploy
-- Google Cloud Translation API enabled in Firebase project
+- (Optional) Google Cloud Translation API enabled in your Firebase project if using real Functions translation

 ### Installation